 My Pumpkin Snickerdoodle Bread rings in the first day of fall with a gloriously golden color and a crisp crust of buttery cinnamon sugar ~ it’s a true celebration of the season.
 Think of it as your favorite classic pumpkin bread recipe crossed with a soft, spicy snickerdoodle cookie.
 Cue the fluttering lids and the eye roll please.

-The golden color of this pumpkin loaf practically glows!
+the golden color of this pumpkin snickerdoodle bread practically glows!

 I wanted the pumpkin to take center stage in this pumpkin bread recipe, and the result was just what I hoped for.
 I didn’t add molasses, brown sugar, or even any spices to the basic quick bread batter so the color and flavor of my favorite winter squash shines through.
 Well, I might have added a touch of vanilla, but that’s it.

 There are plenty of other pumpkin recipes on the blog if you’re craving pumpkin spice, you could try my Chocolate Chip Pumpkin Bread, or my Pumpkin Blondies.
 And normally I love rich spicy pumpkin, but every once in a while I feel like using a lighter touch.
 And don’t worry, the cinnamon sugar crust provides the requisite hint of spice.

 if you love my Apple Cider Doughnut Cake, it’s a good bet you’re going to love this snickerdoodle pumpkin bread, they’re kissing cousins.

 I love a fine, moist, soft crumb in my desserts, and this bread doesn’t disappoint.
 It’s a texture you really don’t get commercially, and it’s one of my main motivations for baking at home.
 If you serve this bread still warm from the oven you’ll get the full effect 🙂